Service to Sport Awards

 This award recognises the outstanding contribution of a club or group providing disability sport opportunities at community level over the last 12 months.

-This award recognises the outstanding contribution of a sport or physical activity volunteer at the University of Hertfordshire.
+This award recognises the outstanding contribution that a student or staff member at the University of Hertfordshire has made as a sports or physical activity volunteer at the University of Hertfordshire.
 This could be as an activator, a coach, or someone behind the scenes who helps keep everything together.

 Community Club of the Year